-Government must back proposals to help vulnerable children
+Government must act urgently to strengthen support for vulnerable children

+“The Government needs to act to make sure that no vulnerable child is left to become a victim of circumstance because they’re not coming to school.
+5% is likely to be an overestimation, as not all children counted by the Government in this category are definitely in need, and we know from the Children’s Commissioner that thousands of vulnerable kids are ‘invisible’ to services and not counted towards the figures.

+“Schools, police forces, local authorities, youth services and many others have all expressed their deep worry at this situation.
+That’s why the Liberal Democrats have called on Gavin Williamson to urgently announce comprehensive support for vulnerable children, including the recruitment of the trained, experienced volunteers we know we need to work with schools and local government to find and help them."

-Today (19 Apr), Liberal Democrat Education Spokesperson Layla Moran has written to the Secretary of State for Education, calling for a package of measures to help vulnerable children to be introduced as a priority.
+See below for Layla Moran's recent letter (Sunday 18 April) to the Secretary of State for Education calling for a package of measures to help vulnerable children to be introduced as a priority.

 The measures outlined in Layla Moran's letter include: